amrosebirani/carnd-behavioral-cloning/writeup_report.md

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+I repeated the same doing 2 laps in the ooposite direction.

 ![alt text][image3]

+Then I recorded one lap on track 2 using center lane driving.

 ![alt text][image4]

+Then I recorded one lap on track 2 in opposite direction using center lane driving.

 ![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:
+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to recover.
+These images show what a recovery looks like starting from right :

 ![alt text][image6]
 ![alt text][image7]

-Etc ....
+![alt text][image8]

+These images show what a recovery looks like starting from left :

+![alt text][image9]
+![alt text][image10]
+![alt text][image11]

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had 7096 number of data points.
+I then preprocessed this data by normalization and cropping.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 4-5 as evidenced by the training output.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.